burakkuru5534/url-shortening-service/README.md

 #$ kubectl get services

 #Type the following command to get the URL for the service in the minikube cluster:
-#$ minikube service movie-api-case-service --url
+#$ minikube service url-shortening-service-service --url

 #scale a kubernetes deployment

-#$ kubectl scale --replicas=4 deployment/movie-api-case
+#$ kubectl scale --replicas=4 deployment/url-shortening-service

 #delete a kubernetes deployment

-#$ kubectl delete deployment movie-api-case
+#$ kubectl delete deployment url-shortening-service

 #delete a kubernetes service

-#$ kubectl delete service movie-api-case-service
+#$ kubectl delete service url-shortening-service-service

 #delete a pod

-#$ kubectl delete pod movie-api-case-69b45499fb-7fh87
+#$ kubectl delete pod url-shortening-service-69b45499fb-7fh87

 ## Conclusion

-We have successfully implemented the movie api service.
+We have successfully implemented the url-shortening-service api service.
 Used log library to log errors.
 Used jwt library to authenticate users.
 Used postgresql as the database language.
-Used golang testing library to test the apis.
 Used postman to test the apis.
-Used golang testing library also to test the apis.
 Used docker to containerize the application.
 Used kubernetes to deploy the application.